ro-dhr/entra-id-lab/README.md

 ![SSPR requiring 2 methods](screenshots/scenario04-02-sspr-two-methods-required.png)

 ### Build — Conditional Access requiring MFA
-Created a new Conditional Access policy, **Require MFA For All Users**, applying to all users (with the admin and break-glass accounts excluded, learned from the previous scenario), and set the Grant control to **Require multifactor authentication**.
+Created a new Conditional Access policy named **Require MFA For All Users**, applying to all users (excluding the admin and break-glass admin accounts), and set the Grant control to **Require multifactor authentication**.
 Rolled out in Report-only first, then switched to On.

 ![Grant control requiring MFA](screenshots/scenario04-03-ca-policy-grant-mfa.png)
 ![Policy switched from Report-only to On](screenshots/scenario04-04-ca-policy-on.png)

 ### Reproduce — user prompted for MFA
-Signed in as Charles Spence (who had not yet registered MFA) and confirmed he was prompted to add a sign-in method, as required by the new Conditional Access policy.
+Signed in as Charles Spence (hasn'tregistered MFA yet) and confirmed he was prompted to add a sign-in method, as required by the new Conditional Access policy.

 ![Charles prompted to add a sign-in method](screenshots/scenario04-05-charles-prompted-mfa.png)